 I followed the recipe in Nourishing Traditions, and as I assembled my ingredients I realized I had no fish sauce – I don’t keep that on hand.
 (Does anyone?)
 Then it hit me, Do I want our ketchup to taste like fish?
 Yes, I know that would likely make it more nutritious, but since I wouldn’t want to eat fishy ketchup, I highly doubted I’d be able to get it by the kids.
 So I played with the recipe a little…

-Mix well with a Stick Blender.
+- Mix well with a hand blender.
 That’s it.

 WILL I MAKE IT AGAIN?